 PnPUtil Command Syntax

-To run PnPUtil, type a command at the command line by using the following syntax and parameters.
+To run PnPUtil, open a Command Prompt window (Run as Administrator) and type a command using the following syntax and parameters.

 PnPUtil [/a [/i] InfFileName] [/d [/f] PublishedInfFileName] [/e] [/?]